Ella Park Lawrence: Philanthropy and community involvement

 Lawrence held many roles throughout her life, being a member of the Presbyterian Church of Galesburg, for years the President of the society of her church, a charter member of the Board of Trustees of Park College, and an officer in numerous philanthropic and charitable institutions, especially those that were interested in the welfare of women and children.

 Honorary degree

-In June of 1922, Lawrence received an honorary degree from Knox College.
+In June 1922, Lawrence received an honorary degree from Knox College.
 She received a Master of Arts and at the ceremony Dr. McConaughy, who was leading the ceremony, commented on her efforts within the community, her time as a student, her and her husband's time as trustees, and overall the betterment of the citizens in Galesburg, IL, because of her.

 Death

-Lawrence died in her home on March 17, 1924, at age 66.
-A week after her funeral, the Rebecca Parke Chapter of the DAR held a memorial service in her name.
-Myra Patch, a member of the DAR, spoke at this service.
-She said the following when speaking about Lawrence:Tremendous in energy, fervent in patriotism, resourceful in plans, Mrs. Lawrence not only gave of her money, her time, her thought and her physical strength, but she also had the happy faculty of inspiring others to do likewise — by the high standard of her work as State Regent of Illinois, Mrs. Lawrence added greatly to the honor and fame of our chapter.Lawrence was buried in Hope Cemetery, in Galesburg, IL, with her family.
-Her husband George Lawrence joined her ten years after her passing on September 21, 1934.
-The Lawrence family lot is located in the southwest section of the cemetery where a large monument with the Lawrence name on it stands.
-The family members have their own grave stones as well, and Lawrence has a bronze marker attached to her main stone put there by the DAR to honor her services as State Regent.
+Lawrence died in her home on March 17, 1924, at age 66, and was buried in Hope Cemetery in Galesburg, IL, with her family.
+Her husband George Lawrence died a decade late.